JWST Data Structures

 Header keywords related to a particular topic are kept together logically, such as the program information or target information.
 This sample data header shows some of the keywords and groupings.
 The full sample of schematic headers for all the JWST modes can also be found in MAST.
 The JWST Keyword Dictionary in the MAST documentation contains the complete list of standard JWST header keywords, the FITS header extension where they can be found, where the information comes from, and their valid values.

 All JWST FITS calibrated data products have a few common features in their structure and organization:

-All data related to the product are contained in one or more FITS IMAGE or BINTABLE extension.
+All data related to the product are contained in one or more FITS image ("IMAGE") or binary table ("BINTABLE") extensions.
 The header of each extension may contain keywords that pertain uniquely to that extension.

 The default and optional output files for each stage of processing (stages 1–3) are listed in the table of data products.
 The number and type of extensions depend on the data product, as shown in the Science Product tables, which also provide more details about the structure and type of information contained in each extension.